2022 Formula One World Championship: Driver changes

-Kimi Räikkönen retired following the conclusion of the 2021 championship; Räikkönen won 21 races, and the 2007 World Drivers' Championship across a 19 season Formula career.
-Räikkönen's seat at Alfa Romeo was filled by Valtteri Bottas, who left Mercedes after 5 seasons.
-George Russell replaced Bottas, vacating the seat he had held for the past 3 season at Williams.
-Russell was replaced by former Red Bull Racing driver Alex Albon.
+Kimi Räikkönen retired following the conclusion of the 2021 championship; Räikkönen won 21 races, and the 2007 World Drivers' Championship across a 19-season Formula career.
+Räikkönen's seat at Alfa Romeo was filled by fellow countryman Valtteri Bottas, who left Mercedes after 5 seasons.
+George Russell replaced Bottas, vacating the seat that he had held for the past 3 seasons at Williams.
+Russell was replaced by former Red Bull Racing driver Alex Albon after competing in the 2021 Deutsche Tourenwagen Masters series.

 Zhou Guanyu, who finished third in the 2021 Formula 2 Championship, joined Alfa Romeo, in place of Antonio Giovinazzi, who had been at the team since 2019.
 Zhou became the first Chinese driver to compete in Formula One.